frandle82/shutter-control/README.md

 ## Configuration
 The config flow mirrors the ioBroker wiki by walking through several screens:
 1. **Select shutters/Jalousien** that should be automated.
+2. **Assign rooms** so living, sleeping, or kids groupings are user-defined instead of fixed.
-2. **Defaults** for open/close positions, sunrise/sunset offsets, presence guard, optional wind/weather safety, and manual override behaviour.
+3. **Defaults** for open/close positions, sunrise/sunset offsets, presence guard, optional wind/weather safety, and manual override behaviour.
-3. **Per-cover tuning** where you can override positions/offsets and map window or door sensors that should block closing.
+4. **Per-cover tuning** where you can override positions/offsets and map window or door sensors that should block closing.

 All settings can be revisited via the integration options so you can adjust or extend the setup later.